thephpleague/csv/docs/9.0/reader/record-mapping.md

 <p class="message-notice">No need to specify the <code>cast</code> argument as the closure is registered.</p>

-In the following example, we redefine how to typecast to integer.
+Using the closure mechanism you can redefine how to typecast to integer.

 ```php
 use League\Csv\Serializer;